korpling/pepperModules-GenericXMLModules/README.md

 > **Note**
 >
-> When using this flag, an artificial SSpan can be created instead of an SStructure object, when adding an XPath expression addressing the terminal-node to the set of expressions of the property ?
+> When using this flag, an artificial SSpan can be created instead of an SStructure object, when adding an XPath expression addressing the terminal-node to the set of expressions of the property genericXml.importer.asSSpan.

 ### genericXml.importer.sMetaAnnotation

 Usually, an attribute-node is mapped to SAnnotation object.
 But sometimes you may want to map it to a SMetaAnnotation object instead.
 A SMetaAnnotation in Salt marks an attribute-value pair to be not directly a linguistic annotation, and therefore not processed or exported as one.
-Often such annotations are used to mark the annotator of an annotation, or a probability of an annotation and so on.
+Often such annotations are used to mark the annotator of an annotation, or a probability of an annotation (in case of it was done by an automatic tagger etc.) and so on.

 The xml fragment